Cypriot nationality law

 The primary law governing nationality of Cyprus is the Republic of Cyprus Citizenship Law, 1967, which came into force on 28 July 1967.
-Regulations apply to the entire island of Cyprus, which includes the Republic of Cyprus itself and Northern Cyprus, a breakaway region that is diplomatically recognised only by Turkey as the Turkish Republic of Northern Cyprus (TRNC).
+The law applies to the entire island of Cyprus, which includes the Republic of Cyprus itself and Northern Cyprus, a breakaway region that is diplomatically recognised only by Turkey as the Turkish Republic of Northern Cyprus (TRNC).

 Cyprus is a member state of the European Union (EU) and all Cypriot nationals are EU citizens.
 They are entitled to free movement rights in EU and European Free Trade Association (EFTA) countries, and may vote in elections to the European Parliament.

 Individuals born to at least one Cypriot parent automatically acquire citizenship at birth only if neither parent is considered an illegal migrant.
 Birth in Cyprus by itself does not make a child eligible for citizenship.
 Foreign nationals may become Cypriot citizens by naturalisation after completing a residence requirement (normally seven years).

 Cyprus was previously a colony of the British Empire and local residents were British subjects.
 Although Cyprus gained independence in 1960 and Cypriot citizens no longer hold British nationality, they remain Commonwealth citizens under British law.
 When residing in the United Kingdom, Cypriot citizens are eligible to vote in UK elections and serve in public office there.

+Terminology

+The distinction between the meaning of the terms citizenship and nationality is not always clear in the English language and differs by country.
+Generally, nationality refers to a person's legal belonging to a sovereign state and is the common term used in international treaties when addressing members of a country, while citizenship usually means the set of rights and duties a person has in that nation.

+In the Cypriot context, citizenship is distinct from communal affiliation.
+All citizens of the Republic hold the same citizenship.
+Separately, the 1960 Constitution assigned most citizens to either the Greek Cypriot or Turkish Cypriot community, while three minorities were recognised as specially designated religious groups (Armenians, Maronites, and Latins).
+Political representation and key constitutional institutions were organised through these communities rather than through a single civic nation, giving the constitutional order a bi-communal character.
+The Greek and Turkish communities therefore constituted the Republic's primary political communities despite sharing a common citizenship.
+Following the division of the island in 1974, Turkish Cypriots formally retained full citizenship of the Republic but have often encountered practical obstacles in exercising its associated rights, particularly because the Republic does not recognise civil documents, including birth certificates, issued by the authorities in Northern Cyprus.